altrscoi/diva-dl/README.md

 backstory: i made this script for a friend a few months back, found it again, polished it, and figured why not release it!!

-DIVA is a python-based downloader that specializes in acquiring audios from voice actor's on reddit (gwa, etc.) it scrapes a reddit profile to search for any soundgasm links posted by the profile, and automatically saves the audios for you. it can also be used as a standalone soundgasm downloader if needed.
+DIVA is a python-based downloader that specializes in acquiring audios from voice actor's on reddit (gwa, etc.) it scrapes a reddit profile to search for any soundgasm links posted by the profile, and automatically saves the audios for you. it can also be used as a standalone soundgasm downloader if you have a bunch of links you wanna download all at once.

 the idea of this script from the beginning was always to be as simple and straightforward as possible!